Wolf3s/xbmc4xbox-python/python/Doc/library/logging.config.rst

    :param disable_existing_loggers: If specified as ``False``, loggers which
-                                    exist when this call is made are left enabled.
-The default is ``True`` because this enables old behaviour in a
+                                    exist when this call is made are left alone.
+The default is ``True`` because this enables old behaviour in a backward-
-                                    backward-compatible way.
+                                    compatible way.
 This behaviour is to
                                     disable any existing loggers unless they or their ancestors are explicitly named in the logging configuration.

-   .. versionchanged:: 2.6
-      The ``disable_existing_loggers`` keyword argument was added.
-Previously, existing loggers were *always* disabled.

 .. function:: listen(port=DEFAULT_LOGGING_CONFIG_PORT)